 Just gather everything together in the middle of the napkin and tie both sets of corners together at the top.
 Add a little ornament or gift tag to make it more festive:

 I love how easy this is!
 It actually works better than wrapping paper because it doesn’t tear.
 The fabric just folds around any shape at all.
-Of course there is a size limit to what a cloth napkin can wrap, but tea towels, or a triangular scarf, would work well for bigger items.
+Of course there is a size limit to what a cloth napkin can wrap, but tea towels, or a triangular scarf (tutorial here), would work well for bigger items.

 Now let’s talk a little bit about managing expectations for a handmade holiday.
 Did I originally plan to make and dye the cloth napkins myself?
 Absolutely!
 Did that plan go out the window about a week ago (along with several others)?
 Yes.
 Yes it did.
 That’s ok, though.
 It’s a little disappointing not to be able to make everything on your list, but sometimes you just have to let it go and readjust.

-Just roll-back your expectations a bit, enjoy a glass of mulled cider as you assemble the sachets, and remember to have fun while creating your handmade holiday.
+So just roll-back your expectations a bit, enjoy a glass of mulled cider, and remember to have fun while creating your handmade holiday.
 Hopefully these easy handmade gift ideas will help you achieve your handmade gift-giving goals.

 As always, feel free to ask questions or leave comments.
 Don’t forget to subscribe to Creatorvox to get new posts right in your email.
 You can also follow Creatorvox on Facebook and Twitter for more tips and tricks between posts.
 Thanks for reading, and happy making!